18. Beamforming & DOA¶

 Steering Vector¶

-To get to the fun part we have to get through a little bit of math, but the following section has been written so that the math is extremely simple and has diagrams to go along with it, only the most basic trig and exponential properties are used.
+To get to the fun part we have to get through a little bit of math, but the following section has been written so that the math is relatively straightforward and has diagrams to go along with it, only the most basic trig and exponential properties are used.
 It’s important to understand the basic math behind what we’ll do in Python to perform DOA.

 Consider a 1D three-element uniformly spaced array: